For the latest information on the COVID-19 please refer to the following web sites:

 Dedicated to the protection of life and property through prevention, education, and emergency response.

 In 2006 Seward Volunteer Fire Fighters celebrated 100 years of service.
 Seward Fire Department and the City of Seward have an ISO classification of a 3/3Y.
-The Seward Fire Department consists of the Fire Chief, the Deputy Fire Chief, and an Administrative Assistant along with 25 dedicated volunteer firefighters and auxiliary members.
+The Seward Fire Department consists of the Fire Chief, the Deputy Fire Chief, Building/Fire Inspector, and an Administrative Assistant along with 25 dedicated volunteer firefighters and auxiliary members.
 Our members give their time and energy to the community by performing the following services:

 - Fire Suppression - Structural, Marine, and Wildland/Urban Interface